 Key Facts

-- Bronchiectasis is a condition where the lung’s bronchi become permanently damaged and widened.
+- Bronchiectasis is a chronic condition where the lung’s airways become permanently damaged and widened.
+Early diagnosis and treatment can help you have the best possible quality of life.

-- Bronchiectasis affects 350,000 to 500,000 people in the United States.
+- Bronchiectasis affects 350,000 to 500,000 adults in the United States.
 The risk of developing bronchiectasis increases with age.

 - Bronchiectasis is more common in women than in men.